hauntedcupoftea/DPS-AI-Challenge/README.md

     Another static get request that returns the best params from the hyperparameter tuning.
 Also part of the MLOps pipeline, which returns a static response for now.

     ![Figure 8: Model Hyperparameters](/img/hyper-params.png)

+## Deployment

+The project can be self hosted should one wish, with a simple poetry command.